cnbbooks/lfe-sicp/src/ch1/functions-as-returned-values.md

                1.0))
 ```

-Notice how this formulation makes explicit the three ideas in the method: fixed-point search, average damping, and the function $$y \mapsto \frac{x}{y}$$.
+Notice how this formulation makes explicit the three ideas in the method: fixed-point search, average damping, and the function \\(y \mapsto \frac{x}{y}\\).
 It is instructive to compare this formulation of the square-root method with the original version given in the section [Example: Square Roots by Newton's Method]().
 Bear in mind that these functions express the same process, and notice how much clearer the idea becomes when we express the process in terms of these abstractions.
 In general, there are many ways to formulate a process as a function.
 Experienced programmers know how to choose procedural formulations that are particularly perspicuous, and where useful elements of the process are exposed as separate entities that can be reused in other applications.
-As a simple example of reuse, notice that the cube root of $$x$$ is a fixed point of the function $$y \mapsto \frac{x}{y^2}$$, so we can immediately generalize our square-root function to one that extracts cube roots:[^2]
+As a simple example of reuse, notice that the cube root of \\(x\\) is a fixed point of the function \\(y \mapsto \frac{x}{y^2}\\), so we can immediately generalize our square-root function to one that extracts cube roots:[^2]

 ```lisp
 (defun cube-root (x)